pros and cons of buying a hybrid

 Tax benefits

 Another benefit of getting a hybrid or even an electric vehicle is that you benefit from tax breaks.
 That's right these vehicles are cheaper to register compared to their fossil fuel counterparts.
 You will only end up paying for a fraction of the cost but with the benefit of fuel savings.
+In addition, thanks to the EVIDA law, EVs and hybrids are exempted from the Metro Manila Coding Scheme until 2030, this means you can enjoy traveling inside the Metro any day of the week, any time you like for quite a while.

 Eco-friendly

 While hybrid vehicles aren’t 100 percent eco-friendly as they still use gasoline or diesel to keep their internal combustion engines running, they are, however, better for the environment in terms of emissions.
-With the engine not being on all the time, they emit fewer carbon emissions compared to their fossil fuel counterparts.
+With the engine not being on all the time, they emit fewer carbon emissions compared to their pure fossil fuel counterparts.

 Great warranties